GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: Tests

-In contrast, the $L_2$-norm of velocity divergence on the coarsest grid $h=\frac{1}{512}$ shown in Figures \ref{fig:singleVortexBox-energyAndDiv}(c,d) first decreases dramatically during the first several seconds, then gradually increases, and oscillates within a certain range.
+In Figure \ref{fig:singleVortexBox-energyAndDiv}(c,d), the $L_2$-norm of velocity divergence on the coarsest grid $h=\frac{1}{512}$ first decreases dramatically during the first several seconds, then gradually increases, and oscillates within a certain range.
 Furthermore, the range of oscillation decreases quickly as the grid is refined.
 To understand this evolution pattern, we consider the fully discrete counterpart of \eqref{eq:decayOfVelDiv-GePUP-SAV-RK}, i.e.,

-where $\mathbf{D}$ represents the discrete divergence, $\mathbf{G}$ the discrete gradient, and $O(h^p)$ errors of spatial discretization.
-Our numerical results, such as those in Figure \ref{fig:singleVortexBox-energyAndDiv}, suggest $p>1$.
+where $\mathbf{D}$ is the discrete divergence, $\mathbf{G}$ the discrete gradient, and $O(h^p)$ errors of spatial discretization.
+Numerical results such as those in Table \ref{tab:singleVortexBox} show $p>1$.

 The key difference between (\ref{eq:discDivEvo}) and \eqref{eq:decayOfVelDiv-GePUP-SAV-RK} is the extra term $O(h^p)$ in (\ref{eq:discDivEvo}), which explains why the discrete divergence does not decay monotonically.
 Since the initial condition of $\mathbf{w}(t_0)$ for this test is not divergence free, the RHS of (\ref{eq:discDivEvo}) is dominated, in the early simulation stage, by the first term that contains $\|\mathbf{G}\mathbf{D}\mathbf{W}^{(i)}_h\|_{\mathcal{C}}$.
 Hence (\ref{eq:discDivEvo}) dictates the decay of the discrete divergence.
 However, as $\|\mathbf{D}\mathbf{W}^{(i)}_h\|_{\mathcal{C}}$ decreases continuously, the RHS of (\ref{eq:discDivEvo}) eventually becomes dominated by $O(h^p)$.
 Then the inequality \eqref{eq:discDivEvo} loses control over the discrete divergence since $O(h^p)$ is not negative-definite.
 When the discrete divergence increases to the degree such that the magnitude of $O(h^p)$ is less than that of the other RHS term, the above pattern is repeated, leading to the oscillation of the discrete divergence.
 The bottom line is, however, that the discrete divergence is indirectly controlled by the term $O(h^p)$ and thus the oscillation becomes less prominent as the grid is refined.